 This program has been divided into 4 divisions which will help complete their new goals in understanding more about the nature of the human genome.

 What Can You Do On This Day?

 There are many activities that you can participate in to celebrate DNA Day.
-But I should point out that you do not necessarily need to do it just on April 25th.
-Why not participate in the learning and discovery of DNA throughout the year?
+But I should point out that you can do these activities throughout the year as well.
+Not just on April 25th.

 Some activities that you can do: